Epitech-Nantes-Tek3/AREA/README.md

 docker system prune
 ```

-**BE CAREFUL** This will remove everything related to docker o your machine !
+**BE CAREFUL** This will remove everything related to docker on your machine !

 ## **Launch Tests**